M Search · Compensation Intelligence Report

 $200–$265K base · $400–$575K OTE (growth-stage)

 Highest-expertise, highest-comp category in OCFO.
-Treasury-native VPs command a 15–20% premium at every level.
-Supply at the top is genuinely thin — the top performers are known by everyone in the category and priced accordingly.
-The most effective hire is typically one level below the top of market: treasury-adjacent background, ready to move up.
+Treasury-native VPs command a meaningful premium at every level.
+Supply of true specialists is thin — the top performers are known across the category and priced accordingly.
+The most effective hire is typically a treasury-adjacent operator who is ready to move up and genuinely motivated by what ownership can produce.

 Expense Management / Corporate Cards